SirFrostingham/FileParsey/README.md

 Support the developer
 ---
-if you would like to support development of this software, you can contribute with a donation by clicking on the Donate Icon below.
+If you would like to support development of this software, you can contribute with a donation by clicking on the Donate Icon below.
 Thank you for your support!

 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=PXV8MLB5KR5WG)